-Reading through my email this morning I saw an update from the "maker" site Instructables and I glanced at it quickly: "floating bed, how to make a sword, that's cool, 3D printable printer, folding chair charcoal forge, what?, parachord hammer holder, just buy one, duh, blah, blah, blah how do people have time for this… wait, 3D printable printer?"
+Reading through my email this morning I saw an update from the “maker” site Instructables and I glanced at it quickly: “how to make a 3D printable printer” And I thought, “just buy one, duh, blah, blah, blah how do people have time for this…” wait, 3D printable printer?”
 CLICK.

 So this 17 year old kid used his 3D Printer, an arduino board and parts he scrounged from old DVD drives to make a 3D Printer.
 Read about it here.
 This kid, wootin24, designed and built an X, Y, Z positioning device that could be fited with a dremel tool to be a CNC machine, or an extruder to be a 3D Printer.
 No CAD experience, no formal engineering training, just a smart person.
 And the ad that popped up on the side of the how-to this kid wrote was for a Dremel 3D Printer, available at Home Depot.
 Not some kickstarter funded rehash of an opensource printer, Dremel.
 The big guys.
 As I was feeling bad about how I spent my time when I was 17 (I’m not going to go there but I never did become a the backup bass player for Rush nor did I get a second date from T—–) and starting to worry about how systems from very capable companies like Dremel will impact our sales of Stratasys equipment, I realized that the true revolution in 3D printing happened and most of us involved day-to-day in the industry didn’t even notice.

 3D Printing is Now Normal